-- the chief officer of police for the authority's area; - one or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - one or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.
+- the chief officer of police for the authority's area; - one or more persons who appear to the authority represent the interests of persons carrying on gambling businesses in the authority's area; - one or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.

+The persons consulted when preparing this Policy statement was deliberately wide.
 A list of those persons consulted is attached at appendix 4.

-The consultation for the policy took place between 19th June 2009 and 31st August 2009.
-The Licensing Authority has followed the Revised Code of Practice (April 2004) and the Cabinet Office Guidance on consultations by the public sector.
+The consultation for the policy will take place between 19th June 2009 and 31st August 2009.
+The Authority has followed the Revised Code of Practice (April 2004) and the Cabinet Office Guidance on consultations by the public sector.

-The full list of comments made and the consideration by the Licensing Authority of those will be available upon request to: The Licensing Team via email licensing@sevenoaks.gov.uk or by telephone 01732 227000.
+The full list of comments made and the consideration by the Authority of those will be available upon request to: The Licensing Team via email licensing@sevenoaks.gov.uk or by telephone 01732 227325.